SPARC-FAIR-Codeathon/sparc-me/README.md

 <i> &#9989 = available, &#10060 = not fully ready </i>
 </p>
 <br/>

+### Running examples

+A base example is located in ./examples/base_example.py for loading/saving/editing dataset/metadata

+* `/examples/base_example.py` - Example outlining basic functionality for the loading/saving/editing of dataset/metadata.
+* `/examples/validate_schema.py/` - Example showing how to validate SDS entries against the SDS schema stored in the `/sparc_me/resources/templates/` folder for a given SDS version.

 ## Reporting issues
 To report an issue or suggest a new feature, please use the [issues page](https://github.com/SPARC-FAIR-Codeathon/sparc-me/issues).
 Please check existing issues before submitting a new one.